LorenzoCavada/S1_IOC_Manager/README.md

 Only the `.py` version is currently available

-Additional features and packaging (e.g., .exe, config GUI, advanced export) are being explored.
+Additional features and packaging (e.g., .exe, config GUI) are being explored.